akkornel/syncrepl/docs/index.rst

 * Entries, which used to match, no longer matching.
 This is essentially the same as deletion (at least, it is when you are using a search filter).

-* Existing entries having their attributes changed, including their DN.
+* Existing entries having their attributes or DN changed.

 The entries you see, and the changes made to them, are based on the intersection of four things.

-* The entries currently in the directory.
+1. The entries currently in the directory.

-* Your access rights, as determined by your bind DN.
+2. Your access rights, as determined by your bind DN.

-* Your search filter.
+3. Your search filter.

-* Your list of requested attributes.
+4. Your list of requested attributes.

 Thanks to the Syncrepl protocol, you don't have to worry about all of the above.
 The LDAP server handles the work of figuring out what you can see.